 - Divided into 17 different curatorial areas, you can pick just a few and really get to know different areas and eras

 Take a trip around the world and back in time, through thousands of pieces of priceless art.
-The Metropolitan Museum of Art (or The Met as it's affectionately known) is the largest art museum in the United States.
-Our mobile ticket gets you one day skip the line access to all exhibits at all three Met locations!
+The Metropolitan Museum of Art (or The Met) is the largest art museum in the United States.
+Our mobile ticket gets you one day skip-the-line access to all exhibits at all three Met locations!

 Highlights include the European Paintings area with works from El Greco, Rembrandt, Raphael, van Gogh, and many many more.
 The Temple of Dendur, a full-sized Egyptian temple donated by Jackie Kennedy (with a view of it through the museum’s glass roof from her apartment) is a spectacular feature of the extensive Egyptian collection.

 The Period Rooms are another must-see, with original (or lovingly recreated) examples of interior design throughout the ages.
 Including a grand salon of Louis XIV, an ancient Roman bedroom buried by the eruption of Vesuvius, fixtures from colonial American homes, and more.

 The Egyptian Collection is another hit with all ages.
 Miniature statues, mummy cases, and even a temple to the goddess Isis.

 These are, of course, just suggestions.
 Wander the collections at your own pace, soaking up the history and wonder.

 Michaelangelo: Divine Draftsman & Designer (13 November 2017 - 12 February 2018)

 Legendary artist, sculptor and architect Michelangelo Buonarroti was so impossibly skilled that his contemporaries nicknamed him Il Divino ('The Divine One').
 The Met's once-in-a-lifetime exhibition brings together original drawings, paintings, marble sculptures and architectural models to provide a rich retrospective of the master's towering legacy.